 Singapore City Pass

-Buy a Singapore City Pass (2,3 and 5-day pass) that includes free admission to the famous Singapore attractions (any 2), Funvee Open Bus Sightseeing tour and 2 days Hopper Pass.
 3-day pass includes additional River Boat Cruise while the 5-day pass includes the additional ticket to Universal Studios.

-Many a time it’s more convenient to hire in a taxi like on a rainy day.
+Many a time it’s more convenient to hire a taxi like on a rainy day.
 Taxis are metered and the flag-down fare is around SGD 3.90.

 Seeing Singapore from water is a not-to-be-missed and unique experience.
 Board a boat to relish the sights of Singapore on land and in water.